Phoenix Mercury make travel ‘adjustments’ following airport incident with Brittney Griner

-INDIANAPOLIS (AP) — Phoenix coach Vanessa Nygaard said Sunday that the Mercury will make adjustments for traveling to future road games, one day after star center Brittney Griner was confronted by a “provocateur” at Dallas-Fort Worth International Airport.
+She wants the WNBA to take additional steps to keep her team’s traveling parties safe and secure.

-Nygaard would not divulge details of those changes, citing league policy and safety concerns about her team.
+One day after Mercury center Brittney Griner was confronted by a “provocateur” at Dallas-Fort Worth International Airport, the two coaches and a handful of players suggested more charter flights could help prevent any future run-ins with outsiders.

-“We will ensure that our players and our organization and our staff are safe,” Nygaard said before the Mercury played at Indiana.
-“We will be making adjustments that maybe should have happened before but right now we’re going to prioritize the safety of our players and we’ve seen that the organization has supported us.”
+“We will ensure that our players and our organization and our staff are safe,” she said. ”We will be making (travel) adjustments that maybe should have happened before, but right now we’re going to prioritize the safety of our players and we’ve seen that the organization has supported us.”

-Social media figure Alex Stein posted a 93-second video of himself at the airport shouting at Griner, questioning why she still hates America and whether trading a Russian prisoner to obtain her release was a fair trade.
+Nygaard opened her pregame remarks with a 75-second statement in which she offered support for Griner and concern about everyone who made the trip to Indy.
+She also said Phoenix already has adjusted its plans for future road trips though she declined to provide details, citing league policy and team safety protocols.

-Griner’s teammates say they were startled when the confrontation began and that they were eventually escorted to a different room with more privacy.
+The controversy stems from a 93-second video posted Sunday by Alex Stein, who was shouting at Griner.
+He questioned Griner on topics ranging from whether she hated America to whether the trade for a Russian prisoner was a fair deal to obtain her release from Russia.
+Griner was released in December after being detained in Russia for nearly 10 months on drug charges.

-“That’s obviously nothing no one wants to deal with, especially on a business trip for work,” Phoenix center Brianna Turner said.
-“We’re representing the league, we’re representing the city of Phoenix, our organization and in times like that we don’t want to cause a big scene. we don’t to like throw phones or say some things.
-I guess the lesson is you live and learn but I don’t know what you do if it happens again.”
+Griner’s security has been a concern since before the season began.
+Even then, league officials were talking to Mercury officials and the All-Star center’s representatives about how to protect Griner and her teammates following the highly-publicized case.

-Griner doesn’t talk before games on the road, but was expected to after the contest against the Fever.
+But Saturday’s incident may force everyone in the league to revisit the issue.

-“I’m not going to lie, that made me very angry,” said Fever forward Emma Cannon, a close friend and former teammate of Griner.
-“Then I saw a little snippet of the video, which was upsetting and then for that to be her first time flying commercial with the team like that, it’s upsetting.”
+“That’s obviously nothing no one wants to deal with, especially on a business trip for work,” Phoenix center Brianna Turner said, noting the players were escorted to a more private room in the airport.
+“We’re representing the league, we’re representing the city of Phoenix, our organization and in times like that we don’t want to cause a big scene.
+We don’t want to like throw phones or say some things.”

-Breanna Stewart, who is on the executive committee of the players’ union said that no one has any problems if Griner flies privately.
+Breanna Stewart, who is on the executive committee of the players’ union said everyone would support Griner flying privately.

 “I think that you know, that there needs to be extra precautionary measures taken and you know, I don’t think anyone is against BG having charter flights whenever she wants, so that she can be herself and travel and be comfortable and be safe,” Stewart said.
 “Because that’s the last thing we want is what happened yesterday.”